taikoxyz/taiko-mono/packages/website/faq/index.md

 ## What does "Taiko" mean?

-It comes from an old Chinese saying 一鼓作气 (Yīgǔzuòqì) meaning "Do it all at once".
+It comes from an old Chinese saying 一鼓作气 (Yīgǔzuòqì).
+The literal meaning is that the first drum beat arouses courage.
+The implied meaning of the idiom is to accomplish a task or goal in one intense effort.

-The first drum beat cheers people up, the second weakens them, and the third devitalizes them.
-The first is the most powerful.
-Taiko is the "drum".
+Taiko (太鼓) is the Japanese term for a drum.
+For us, Taiko is the "drum" that arouses courage and leads to accomplishing goals.